What Is An LEI Number?

 - Numbers 19-20 are for verification purposes.

-LEI code is all about connecting the dots!
+LEI number is all about connecting the dots!

 The vision of GLEIF is to have one universal registration number for all entities around the globe.
 This is an identifier that would provide standardised and high-quality reference data.